KPatgit83/hello/README.md

-# hello
+# hello Universe
-training to learn github
+training to learn github/
 making edits to readme